-As a municipal government, the City issues both tax-exempt and taxable securities in the form of tax notes, certificates of obligations, general purpose bonds, public property finance contractual obligations and revenue bonds in support of the City's Vision to be the most livable and best managed city in the county.
+As a municipal government, the City issues both tax-exempt and taxable securities in the form of tax notes, certificates of obligations, general obligation-purpose bonds, public property finance contractual obligations and revenue bonds in support of the City's Vision to be the most livable and best managed city in the county.
 The proceeds from these debt transactions are utilized to fund the City's comprehensive Capital Improvement Program for multiple sectors of our operation.
 It is considered best practice for the City, as part of the issuance of tax-exempt obligations, to adopt written procedures outlining how the City will maintain compliance with federal guidelines.
-The current version of such procedures was adopted on July 24, 2012, as Exhibit C - Written Procedures Relating to Continuing Compliance with Federal Tax Covenants to the City's 23rd Supplemental Ordinance authorizing the issuance and sale of the City's Water and Sewer Revenue Refunding Bonds, Series 2012 (Ordinance No. 201301-07- 2012).
+The current version of such procedures was adopted on July 24, 2012, as Exhibit C - Written Procedures Relating to Continuing Compliance with Federal Tax Covenants to the City's Water and Sewer Revenue Refunding Bonds, Series 2012 (Ordinance No. 201301-07-2012).
 This policy is intended to supplement such Written Procedures, as the same may be updated from time to time by action of the City Council.